Deepnamj/GenAI_Assignment_1/README.md

 - Create a **tuple** for a sample product `(product_name, price, category)`.
 - Access and print the 2nd and last product.
 - Append new products to the list.
+- **Extra:** Convert tuple to list, update price, and convert back to tuple.
 - **Key concepts:** list indexing, list append, tuple immutability, type conversion between tuple and list.

 ---